loda-lang/loda-lang.github.io/list4.markdown

 * [A219789](https://oeis.org/A219789) ([program](/edit/?oeis=219789)): Least prime in the form x\*y-1 with x > 0, y > 0 and x + y = n > 3.
 * [A219791](https://oeis.org/A219791) ([program](/edit/?oeis=219791)): Number of ways to write n=x+y (0<x<=y) with (xy)^2+1 prime.
 * [A219794](https://oeis.org/A219794) ([program](/edit/?oeis=219794)): First differences of 5-smooth numbers (A051037).
+* [A219803](https://oeis.org/A219803) ([program](/edit/?oeis=219803)): Number of 2 X n arrays of the minimum value of corresponding elements and their horizontal, vertical, diagonal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..3 2 X n array.
 * [A219810](https://oeis.org/A219810) ([program](/edit/?oeis=219810)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal, vertical or diagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 n X 2 array.
 * [A219838](https://oeis.org/A219838) ([program](/edit/?oeis=219838)): Number of ways to write n as x + y with 0 < x <= y and (xy)^2 + xy + 1 prime.
 * [A219839](https://oeis.org/A219839) ([program](/edit/?oeis=219839)): a(n) is the number of odd integers in 2..(n-1) that have a common factor (other than 1) with n.